2008 Pacific typhoon season: Tropical Storm Noul (Tonyo)

-On November 12 a tropical disturbance formed to the east of Mindanao in the Philippines.
-Later that day the JTWC assessed the disturbances' chances of forming into a significant tropical cyclone within 24 hours as Poor.
-The next day as it moved towards Mindanao, PAGASA designated it as Tropical Depression Tonyo.
+On November 12, a tropical disturbance formed to the east of Mindanao in the Philippines.
+Later that day, the JTWC assessed the disturbances' chances of forming into a significant tropical cyclone within 24 hours as Poor.
+The next day, as it moved towards Mindanao, PAGASA designated it as Tropical Depression Tonyo.
 Early on November 16, the JTWC declared the system Tropical Depression 26W.
 On November 16, PAGASA issued their final warning as the Depression moved to South China Sea.
 On November 17 the storm dissipated over Cambodia and both the JMA and JTWC issued their final warnings later that day.

 A landslide triggered by Noul killed a schoolteacher as she was heading home in Quảng Ngãi Province.
 At least 50 rescue workers searched for her through the debris before finding her body several days later.
 At least 20,000 people were in need of emergency assistance in the form of food, shelter, and water following the storm.
 Several other people were killed by landslides and flooding.
 In all, Tropical Storm Noul killed 21 people in southern Vietnam.
 During the storm, more than 2,000 people were isolated by floodwaters.
 A total of 200 homes were destroyed, another 13,500 were damaged 8,879 hectares of crops were destroyed and 60 km of roads were submerged.
 Damages from the storm were estimated at VND143 billion (US$8.4 million).
 Offshore, a total of 115 boats sank due to the storm.

 Typhoon Dolphin (Ulysses)

-A small circulation formed over in a developing extratropical cyclone east of Japan on December 2.
+A small circulation formed over a developing extratropical cyclone east of Japan on December 2.
 This type of formation is really rare, as the circulation moved east away from the developing cyclone and moved south on December 5.
 Dolphin was formerly an area of convection that had formed on the tail end of a shearline on December 7.
 On December 8, the storm gained more tropical characteristics, thus JMA defined it as a tropical depression.
 The storm then moved westward during the following days.
 On December 10, the JTWC upgraded the storm to Tropical Depression 27W when it was east of Guam.
 On December 12, 27W was upgraded to Tropical Storm Dolphin by the JMA.
 The name Dolphin was submitted by Hong Kong.
 Later that day, Dolphin entered the Philippine Area of Responsibility and named Ulysses.
 On December 15, the JTWC upgraded Dolphin to a typhoon.
 The JMA also upgraded Dolphin to a typhoon several hours later.
 On December 16, the JMA downgraded Dolphin to a severe tropical storm.
 Both agencies issued their final advisories on Dolphin on December 18 as it transitioned into an extratropical cyclone.